LinkNacional/give-form-multilingual/README.md

 4) Click on the 'install now' button and then activate the installed plugin;

-Now the Give Form Multilingual plugin is up and running.
+Now the Form Multilingual for GiveWP plugin is up and running.

 ## Usage mode